-A nonparametric monotone maximum likelihood estimator of time trend for repairable systems data

-Knut Heggland 1 and Bo H Lindqvist

-Department of Mathematical Sciences

-Norwegian University of Science and Technology

-N-7491 Trondheim, Norway

-Abstract

-The trend-renewal-process (TRP) is defined to be a time-transformed renewal process, where the time transformation is given by a trend function $\lambda(\cdot)$ which is similar to the intensity of a nonhomogeneous Poisson process (NHPP).
+A nonparametric monotone maximum likelihood estimator of time trend for repairable systems data Knut Heggland1 and Bo H Lindqvist^{} Department of Mathematical Sciences Norwegian University of Science and Technology N-7491 Trondheim, Norway Abstract The trend-renewal-process (TRP) is defined to be a time-transformed renewal process, where the time transformation is given by a trend function $\lambda(\cdot)$ which is similar to the intensity of a nonhomogeneous Poisson process (NHPP).
 A nonparametric maximum likelihood estimator of the trend function of a TRP is obtained under the often natural condition that $\lambda(\cdot)$ is monotone.
 An algorithm for computing the estimate is suggested and examined in detail in the case where the renewal distribution of the TRP is is a Weibull distribution.
-In the case where one has data from several systems, another monotone estimator of $\lambda(\cdot)$ is suggested, based on the assumption that the superposition of several TRP's can be approximated by an NHPP.

-Key words: Repairable system, Trend-renewal process, Nonparametric estimation, Isotonic regression, Bootstrapping

-1 Introduction

-Failures of a repairable system are usually modeled by a stochastic point process in time.
+The case where one has data from several systems is also briefly studied.
+Key words: Repairable system, Trend-renewal process, Nonparametric estimation, Isotonic regression, Bootstrapping 1 Introduction Failures of a repairable system are usually modeled by a stochastic point process in time.
 The most common models are the renewal process (RP), the homogeneous Poisson process (HPP), and the nonhomogeneous Poisson process (NHPP).

-^{} Corresponding author.
+Preprint submitted to Elsevier Science $^{^{\}ast}$ Corresponding author.